 If you are looking for a different experience, try Tipi Village a special type of lodging near Cody, Wyoming.

 Maxwell’s Fine Food & Spirits, near the Buffalo Bill Center of the West, is another popular spot to eat.
 Pasta and beef on the menu.
-Cassie’s Supper Club is a great place to dine in a western atmosphere.
+Cassie’s Supper Club has steak, prime rib, and seafood on the menu.

 For those interested in WW II history, a major WW II Japanese-American confinement site is located near Heart Mountain a few mile northeast of Cody.
+Many visitors come here.